 Have you been charged with possession or sale of illegal drugs?
 At Castañeda Law, we defend clients charged with drug crimes.
 We are experienced in the law, and we know how to defend against these charges and to provide you with the best opportunity for a successful result.
-Call us for a free consultation.
+Call us for a consultation.

 Even a relatively minor possession charge can be a blot on your record that could affect your present and future educational and job opportunities.
 Some possession charges are felonies.
 No matter what the specific charges against you are, a drug conviction will have a major impact on your life.
 Get the help you need by contacting an experienced Denver drug crimes attorney.